As we have seen, pairs provide a primitive “glue” that we can use to

 points and lines to provide the lists of line segments for

-.
-We also worked at a higher level, regarding beside
+below.
+We also worked at a higher level, regarding beside and

 combiners.